 Research Implemented by IPA: No

 Why do individuals decide to join armed groups?
 In order to sustain their operations, armed groups need to recruit and manage violent labor, but little is known about new recruits’ motivations.
-This study exploits the researcher’s relationship with a large-scale armed organization to examine the intrinsic motivation of new recruits, and explore the organizational trajectories of individuals with different motives.
-The study will look at the impact of cash transfers, ideology campaigns, and exposure to violence on both participants and non-participants within the armed group’s area of influence.
-The research aims to shed light on the traditionally unexplored role of the moral sentiments of injustice and revenge, and their impact on recruitment and violent labor management within armed groups.
+This study exploited the researcher’s relationship with a large-scale armed organization to examine the intrinsic motivation of new recruits, and explored the organizational trajectories of individuals with different motives.
+The study looked at the impact of cash transfers, ideology campaigns, and exposure to violence on both participants and non-participants within the armed group’s area of influence.
+The research aimed to shed light on the traditionally unexplored role of the moral sentiments of injustice and revenge, and their impact on recruitment and violent labor management within armed groups.

 Projects Funded During Round I (Fall 2017)